iclr-blogposts/2023/_pages/submitting.md

 For more details about any of these steps, please refer to the appropriate section.

 1. Fork or download our [staging repository](https://github.com/iclr-blogposts/staging).
     We stress that you work with the [staging repository](https://github.com/iclr-blogposts/staging), not the main repository.
     - If you do fork this repo, rename your fork.
 You probably should rename it using a personalized name inspired by the subject of your submission.
 This is a **project** website, not a **user** website.
-    - If you wish to deploy the website on your own account before submitting a pull request, follow the [`Deployment` instructions](https://github.com/iclr-blogposts/staging/blob/master/README.md#deployment) in the README **to the letter**.
+    - If you wish to deploy the website on your own account before submitting a pull request, follow the [deployment instructions](https://github.com/iclr-blogposts/staging/blob/master/README.md#deployment) in the README **very carefully**.
 Pay particular attention to the instructions detailing how you must edit the `_config.yml`.

     Note that any pull request to our repo will only permit modifying certain files, so you may have to omit some changes during the pull request.

-2. Create your blog post content as detailed in the [Creating a Blog Post](#creating-a-blog-post) section. section.
-In summary, you will create a markdown file in the `_posts/` directory with the format `_posts/2022-12-01-[SUBMISSION NAME].md`.
-Any static image assets will be added to `assets/img/2022-12-01-[SUBMISSION NAME]/`, any interactive HTML figures will be added to `assets/html/2022-12-01-[SUBMISSION NAME]/`, and all of your citations will go into a bibtex file in `assets/bibliography/2022-12-01-[SUBMISSION NAME].bib`.
+2. Create your blog post content as detailed in the [Creating a Blog Post](#creating-a-blog-post) section.
+    In summary, to create your post, you will:
+    - Create a markdown file in the `_posts/` directory with the format `_posts/2022-12-01-[SUBMISSION NAME].md`.
+    - Add any static image assets will be added to `assets/img/2022-12-01-[SUBMISSION NAME]/`.
+    - Add any interactive HTML figures will be added  to `assets/html/2022-12-01-[SUBMISSION NAME]/`.
+    - Put your citations into a bibtex file in `assets/bibliography/2022-12-01-[SUBMISSION NAME].bib`.

+    You **should not** touch anything else in the blog post.
     Read the [relevant section](#creating-a-blog-post) for more details.
-    - **Make sure to omit any identifying information for the review process.**
+    **Make sure to omit any identifying information for the review process.**

-3. To render your website locally, follow the instructions for ["Local setup using Docker (Recommended on Windows)"](https://github.com/iclr-blogposts/iclr-blogposts.github.io/blob/master/README.md#deployment).
+3. To render your website locally, you can build a docker container via `$ ./bin/docker_build_image.sh` to serve your website locally.
+    You can then run it with `$ ./bin/docker_run.sh`.
-    Alternatively, follow their instructions for rendering the website via conventional `$ bundle exec jekyll serve` commands.
+    Alternatively, you can setup your loval environment to render the website via conventional `$ bundle exec jekyll serve` commands.
-    More information can be found in the ["Local Serving"](#local-serving) section.
+    More information for both of these configuratoins can be found in the [Local Serving](#local-serving) section.

 4. When ready to submit, open a pull request to our [staging repository](https://github.com/iclr-blogposts/staging).
 Your PR may only add files specified as specified in the [Creating a Blog Post](#creating-a-blog-post) section.
 Any modification to any other files will require you to undo or omit these changes.
 See the section on [submitting your blog post](#submitting-your-blog-post) for more details.

 5. If accepted, we will then merge the accepted posts to our main repository.
-See the section on [merging an accepted blog post](#camera-ready) for more details.
+See the [camera ready](#camera-ready) section for more details on merging in an accepted blog post.

 **Should you edit ANY files other than `_config.yml`, your new post inside the `_posts` directory, and your new folder inside the `assets` directory, your pull requests will automatically be ignored.**